Automorphisms of Curves and Weierstrass semigroups for Harbater-Katz-Gabber covers: Holomorphic polydifferentials

 and this proves that every direct summand $W_i$ has an upper triangular representation matrix, so it contains at least one invariant element.

 Therefore, the number of indecomposable summands is smaller than the number of $G_1(P)$-invariant elements.
-The space of invariant elements has a basis of elements of the form $f_{i_0}^j$ such that $-v_P(f_{i_0}^j) \leq m(2g-2)$, and the result follows. \end{proof}
+The space of invariant elements has a basis of elements of the form $f_{i_0}^j$ such that $-v_P(f_{i_0}^j) \leq m(2g_X-2)$, and the result follows. \end{proof}

-\begin{corollary} If $|G_1(P)|> m(2g-2)$ then the module $H^0(X,\Omega^{\otimes m})$ is indecomposable.
-In particular the space of holomorphic differentials $H^0(X,\Omega)$ is indecomposable for a curve $X$ that admits a big action. \end{corollary} \begin{proof} If $|G_1(P)|> m(2g-2)$ then the only $G_1(P)$ invariant elements belonging to $L(2m(g-1))$ are the constants, thus this space includes a unique copy of the one dimensional irreducible representation, so is indecomposable.
-The assertion for curves admitting big action comes directly now from their definition. \end{proof} \begin{remark} Let $G$ be a $p$-group.
-The second author \cite{KoJPAA06}, observed that the tangent space of the global deformation functor $H^1(G,\mathcal{T}_X)$ can be computed in terms of coinvariants of $2$-holomorphic differentials by:
+\begin{corollary} If $|G_1(P)|> m(2g_X-2)$ then the module $H^0(X,\Omega^{\otimes m})$ is indecomposable.
+In particular the space of holomorphic differentials $H^0(X,\Omega)$ is indecomposable for a curve $X$ that admits a big action. \end{corollary} \begin{proof} If $|G_1(P)|> m(2g_X-2)$ then the only $G_1(P)$ invariant elements belonging to $L(2m(g_X-1))$ are the constants.
+Thus this space includes a unique copy of the one dimensional irreducible representation, so is indecomposable.
+The assertion for curves admitting big action comes directly now from their definition. \end{proof}

-where $\Omega_X^{\otimes 2}:=\Omega_X(2)$.
-Once the structure $2$-holomorphic differentials is established the computation of coinvariants is a problem of linear algebra.
-Providing a closed formula in terms of the actions like we did in \cite[Corollary 4.3]{karan} is still quite complicated and requires more effort.
-Notice also that using this approach we can compute the dimension $H^1(G,\mathcal{T}_{K[[t]]})$ of the local deformation functor in the sense of Bertin and M\'ezard \cite{Be-Me} using their local global principle: